brunomnsilva/mingw-c-configuration/README.md

 where `{{gdbPath}}` is replaced with the `gdb` path of the prompted installation folder.

+### Limitations and Known Issues

+The `makefile` of your C project should produce an executable called `prog.exe` for the configuration provided by the extension to work without any modification.

 ### Extension Settings

-None at the moment.
+The extension does not use any settings at the moment.

-### Known Issues

-:warning: The `makefile` of your C project should produce an executable called `prog.exe` for the configuration provided by the extension to work without any modification.

-### Release Notes

-**0.9.0**
-- Initial release.

 ### How to Contribute